 How effective would you be in selling an audience like this on investing with you?
-To give you some food for thought, consider what I saw at a Cap Intro event that I attended along with High Net Worth, family office and Fund of Fund investors.
+To give you some food for thought, consider what I saw at one of the many Cap Intro events that I attended along with family office, Fund of Funds and High Net Worth investors.

 Here was the setup.
-At this Cap Intro event five hedge funds were presenting.
+Five hedge funds were presenting at this Cap Intro event.
 Each manager had 15 minutes to speak at the podium and show his or her accompanying slides.
-They were being videotaped so that streaming video of each hedge fund presentation could be posted at a password protected website where investors who could not attend the event would have the opportunity to see the managers tell their stories 'live'.
-After all five presentations were made the managers were stationed at separate tables so audience members could stop by to meet and question them, and pick up marketing collateral to take away with them.
+They were being videotaped so that video of each hedge fund presentation could be posted at a password protected website where investors who could not attend the event would have the opportunity to see the managers tell their stories 'live'.
+After all five presentations were made the managers were stationed at separate tables so audience members could stop by to meet and question them, and pick up their marketing collateral to take away with them.
 The participating hedge funds knew how the Cap Intro event was to be run, and each paid to be able to present.